wso2/carbon-kernel/distribution/carbon-home/README.txt

 Installation & Running
 ----------------------
 1. Extract the downloaded zip file.
-2. Run the carbon.sh or carbon.bat file in the bin directory.
+2. Run the carbon.sh or carbon.bat file in the wso2/default/bin directory.
-3. You can enable/disable OSGi Console by un-commenting the osgi.console property in CARBON_HOME/conf/osgi/launch.properties file.
+3. You can enable/disable OSGi Console by un-commenting the osgi.console property in CARBON_HOME/conf/default/osgi/launch.properties file.
-4. You can enable OSGi debug logs by un-commenting the osgi.debug property in CARBON_HOME/conf/osgi/launch.properties file.
+4. You can enable OSGi debug logs by un-commenting the osgi.debug property in CARBON_HOME/conf/default/osgi/launch.properties file.

 Hardware Requirements
 -------------------